Hey there!

 I’ll share my progress on all of this in the next article.

-With regards to Warsaw, for now I’ll keep hanging in there, together with my other “2nd bases” like south of Europe in early/late summers, and Milan/Paris as weekend gateways when I’m in Zurich.
+With regards to Warsaw, for now I’ll keep hanging there every now and then, together with my other “2nd bases” like south of Europe in early/late summers, and Milan/Paris as weekend gateways when I’m in Zurich.

-As mentioned above as well, now that I’m fully-remote with my job, I’d also like to spend some time outside of Europe, checking out places strategically (and for fun).
+As mentioned above, now that I’m fully-remote with my job, I’d also like to spend some time outside of Europe, checking out places strategically (and for fun).

 Long-term, while I believe in diversification, I also think that probably I will always hold a European-bias in my planning.